andrewfulrich/mowdown/readme.md

 It will search given html files, note all local references to css and js files (script and link tags), and will then concatenate and minify them into bundle files.
 For js, it will babel-ify them too.

-So, no need to run a builder every time you make a change and no need to worry about code splitting, just use what html already gives you for including scripts.
+So, no need to run a builder every time you make a change and no need to worry about code splitting or tree shaking, just use what html already gives you for including scripts.

 ## NOTICE: